 sudo apt update

-To confirm if VirtualBox was installed successfully, check the current status as follows:
+Confirm if VirtualBox was installed successfully.
+Check the current status as follows.

 systemctl status vboxdrv

 If by chance this has not been activated, which by default it is when installing, use the following command to activate the service and enable it to be active from system boot.

 VirtualBox can be launched immediately from your terminal if open with the following command.

 However, many users on desktops would use the following desktop path.

 Activities > Show Applications > Oracle VM VirtualBox